EGA-archive/LocalEGA-inbox/docs/authentication.rst

 Central EGA contains a database of users with credentials (per LocalEGA instance).

-The authentication is either via a password or an RSA key against CentralEGA database itself.

-The solution uses CentralEGA's user IDs but can also be extended to use Elixir IDs (of which we strip the ``@elixir-europe.org`` suffix).
+The authentication is either via a password or an SSH key against CentralEGA's database.
+User IDs can also be extended to use Elixir IDs, of which we strip the ``@elixir-europe.org`` suffix.

 The procedure is as follows: the inbox is started without any created user.
 When a user wants to log into the inbox (actually, only ``sftp``